phac-nml/irida/doc/_includes/tutorials/common/adding-samples.md

-The first step to assemble a set of genomes is to select the samples with sequence read data to assemble and add to the cart.
+Before a pipeline can be run a set of samples and sequence read data must be selected and added to the cart.
 For this tutorial please select all three samples and click the **Add to Cart** button.

 ![select-samples.png][]